-Goal: Increase safety through working in collaboration with key agencies and community groups CITY ROLE Our Priorities We know we are succeeding when L Р A S F 3.1 Strengthen and maintain relationship with WA Police.
-There is a strong sense of collaboration between City and WA Police. x 3.2 Collaborate with government and community to deliver community safety outcomes.
+GOAL: Increase safety thro with key agencies and com ugh working in collaboration munity groups CIT Y R OLE Our Priorities We know we are succeeding when L Р A s F 3.1 Strengthen and maintain relationship with WA Police.
+There is a strong sense of collaboration between City and WA Police. х 3.2 Collaborate with government and community to deliver community safety outcomes.
 There is an increase in the number of collaborative initiatives within our community. x x 3.3 Track and share data in relation to community safety.
-Data collected enables the City and partners to successfully apply for grant funding to deliver community safety initiatives. x
+Data collected enables the City and partners to successfully apply for grant funding to deliver community safety initiatives. x actively prepared to support nd other safety issues of concern CITY ROLE Our Priorities We know we are succeeding when L Р A s F 4.1 Development of staff to respond to emergencies and recovery.
+Staff report feeling sufficiently trained to respond to incidents, emergencies and recovery. x х 4.2 Increase organisation's preparedness to respond to community emergencies.
+There is a cohesive, organised response to community emergencies. x х 4.3 Maintain up to date knowledge on state, national and international community safety initiatives.
+There is a best practice approach to all the City activities in the safety space. х 4.4 Actively seek funding to address community safety issues.
+Sufficient funding is obtained by the City of Albany to fully deliver all strategies under the plan. × 4.5 Ensure the effective capture of data for reporting and funding purposes.
+We have sufficient data to accurately measure the impact of initiatives delivered under the plan.
+X x x